 Geoscience research on the RSV Nuyina focuses on palaeoclimate research, using information preserved in rocks and sediments to understand the Earth’s past climate and geological history.
-It also includes seafloor mapping to look at the depth and shape of the sea floor.
+It also includes seabed mapping to look at the depth and shape of the seabed.

-This information can be used to produce maps for navigation or to assist oceanographic studies — such as identifying the likely location of vulnerable seafloor habitats for conservation.
+This information can be used to produce maps for navigation or to assist oceanographic studies — such as identifying the likely location of vulnerable seabed habitats for conservation.

 The range of systems available to support geoscience research includes:

-- A sub-bottom profiler to generate images of the layers of seafloor sediments up to 200 metres thick, to help identify sediment types suitable for coring.
+- A sub-bottom profiler to generate images of the layers of seabed sediments up to 200 metres thick, to help identify sediment types suitable for coring.

-- Multibeam echosounders for deep water and high resolution swath mapping, used to produce maps of the sea floor and help understand the geological, glacial and volcanic history of the study area.
+- Multibeam echosounders for deep water and high resolution swath mapping, used to produce maps of the seabed and help understand the geological, glacial and volcanic history of the study area.

 - A cradle on the aft deck for the deployment of piston and gravity corers that can collect sediment cores up to 24 metres long.
 The cradle will work in combination with the ship’s 30 tonne capable A-frame and a deep sea coring winch with 8,500 metres of synthetic rope.